 This policy describes how the Executive Director collects and holds your personal information in compliance with the APPs.

-How the Executive Director collects and holds your personal information
+How we collect and hold your personal information

 Most of the time, your personal information is collected straight from you.
 Sometimes we might also collect personal information about you from someone acting on your behalf.
 Whenever possible, we collect your personal information with your consent.

-People and organisations acting on the Executive Director’s behalf may also collect your personal information – contracted service providers for example.
+People and organisations acting on the Executive Director’s behalf may also collect your personal information – for example, contracted service providers.

-The Executive Director may also get your personal information from other Australian Government agencies.
+We may also get your personal information from:

 Ways we collect personal information